 In the following years there was an explosion of 360VR work being done despite its obvious limitations compared to real-time VR.
 Nevertheless my interest in the format continued and I created 360VR tours using sound, and gaze activated hotspots.
 These simple scripted packages would run on OTOYS ORBX media player.
 Around this time John Carmack who was focused on the format described it as ‘the highest fidelity content currently available for any VR headset’.
 One very interesting niche bit of tech that came out of the OTOY/Carmack camp were ‘VR vines’.
 This was a hacky format that allowed huge 18k cubemaps to be spooled off the mobile devices memory at 60fps without the need for a codec.
 The technology was notable because 360 video has hard limits to resolution which are far too blurry for a headset.
-These days most 360 work is static and packaged into a tour format for online use.
+These days most 360 work is packaged into a tour format for online use, like the following examples.

-Stereoscopic 360 Photography
+Stereoscopic 360 photography